gtxll8/Project5-Linux-Server-Configuration/README.md

 ```
 ##### Step 4 - Install and configure Apache to serve Python mod_wsgi applications

-I have secured the  /var/www/ folder and making it accessible only to users in www-data group, reson why grader is made part of that group earlier.
+I have secured the  /var/www/ folder and making it accessible only to users in www-data group, reason why grader is made part of that group earlier.

 install the neccessary:
 ```